Twitter

 iMaQs in Manitoba

-Manitoba is blessed with a variety of rich mineral deposits and mining exploration and quarrying development plays a significant role in the provincial economy.
+Manitoba is blessed with a variety of rich mineral deposits, therefore mining exploration and quarrying development plays a significant role in the provincial economy.
 Like many other jurisdictions in Canada, the province is taking a 21st century approach to mining by transitioning from traditional ground staking and paper-based administration to an internet-based online map staking system.
-This approach creats a lighter environmental footprint, levels the playing field for prospectors and promots a positive administrative environment for increased mining exploration and development activity across the province.
+This approach creates a lighter environmental footprint, levels the playing field for prospectors, and promotes a positive administrative environment for increased mining exploration and development activity across the province.

 The Challenge

 Since 2005 Manitoba has been working toward a more efficient method of providing the mining industry with information and an effective system of administering mining and quarrying business.
-System integration was at the forefront of Manitoba’s needs.
-In 2005, the business need was there, but not all of the pieces where in place to support the vision.
+Although system integration was at the forefront of Manitoba’s needs – in 2005 the business need was there – not all of the pieces were in place to support the vision..

-Today, Innovation, Energy and Mines is doing just what the name says; Innovating.
-The business transformation arm of IEM, Business Technology and Transformation (BTT) has been working toward an electronic service delivery platform which – when complete – will support the Mines Branch vision of an ‘integrated mining and quarrying system’ (iMaQs), information sharing, secure end to end business functionality, including payment and confirmation.
+Today, Innovation, Energy and Mines is doing just what the name says: it is innovating.
+The business transformation arm of IEM, Business Technology and Transformation (BTT) has been working toward an electronic service delivery platform which – when complete – will support the Mines Branch vision of an ‘integrated mining and quarrying system’ (iMaQs), information sharing, secure end-to-end business functionality, including payment and confirmation.

-The current ground staking system, dating back the late 19th century, is both slow and costly.
-It could also contribute to ongoing uncertainty with stakeholders, private land owners and Aboriginal groups as prospectors physically venture onto the landscape without knowledge of other possible interests.
-In response, the province of Manitoba knew that a modernized process of mining claim staking by converting to an online map staking system was the answer.
+The current ground staking system, dating back to the late 19th century, is both slow and costly.
+It could also contribute to ongoing uncertainty with stakeholders, private land owners and Aboriginal groups, as prospectors physically venture onto the landscape without knowledge of other possible interests.
+In response, Manitoba recognized that the key to modernizing the process of mining claim staking lay in transitioning to an online map staking system.
 This would allow prospectors to gather information and stake their claim without ever setting foot on land and would also keep the public informed about what was happening in their communities.
-To make the transition, the province needed a proven mineral adminstration system supported by a robust spatial data warehouse that would facilitate a GIS based map selection system.
+To facilitate the transition, the province needed a proven mineral administration system supported by a robust spatial data warehouse, enabling a GIS-based (Geographic Information System) map selection system..

 The Solution